Already in trouble or just curious ?

 Turn ignition on with fob present (your last use of the fob ;-) and pull main fuse.
 Disconnect battery minus wire, battery plus wire and remove battery from bike.
 Remove fuel-tank and rear fender.
 Remove air-filter, throttle body and manifold.
 Install AMM-manifold, carburetor.

 Remove entire electric system, all boxes, all wiring, handlebar controls, speedometer, throttle potentiometer, etc. (keep wiring on rear fender as-is, keep voltage regulator at front of bike and keep decompression release valves).
 Install old-style risers and handle-bar clamp (they fit the M8 triple trees).
-If you don't know what to remove, a good indication is the Mexico sticker: If it's got a Mexico sticker, remove it from bike.

 In order to build up the new electric system from scratch, we need a couple things.